hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/designating-a-livesql-dialect.md

     .execute();
 ```

-Depending on the specific database -- and version of it -- LiveSQL renders the query in different ways.
+Depending on the specific database &ndash; and version of it &ndash; LiveSQL renders the query in different ways.
 For example:

 - In Oracle 10g: